![]() |

 Register in practice

-Nearly every facet of French varies according to register and pages on this site are tagged accordingly.
+Many facets of French vary according to register and pages on this site are tagged accordingly.

 Grammar